The Modern Day 4.0 and 1600 SAT Score Student Is No Longer Impressive

 These are just some of the common questions that we guide our students through – and this is just for one activity.

-The truth of the matter is that there are literally hundreds of different academic competitions and extracurricular activities, and understanding how to take advantage of these opportunities while effectively spending your time and effort to achieve these milestones plays a tremendous role in our monthly consultations that we have with our Private Consulting Program clients.
+The truth of the matter is that there are literally hundreds of different academic competitions and extracurricular activities, and understanding how to properly prepare and take advantage of these opportunities while effectively spending your time and effort to achieve these milestones plays a tremendous role in our monthly consultations that we have with our Private Consulting Program clients.

 That’s how closely we work with our students to help them get into the university of their dreams.

-For a top math and science student, it may mean qualifying for the USA Math Olympiad (USAMO), or entering into the prestigious Intel Science and Engineering Fair, for example.
+For a top math and science student, it may mean qualifying for the USA Math Olympiad (USAMO), or entering into the prestigious RegeneronScience and Engineering Fair, for example.
 Or pursuing academic research that get published in a university level journal that later inspired this student to establish a unique nonprofit to bolster his odds of admissions.

 The problem becomes thus two fold: